atgreen/howto-change-container-yum-source/README.md

-How to sever the container host yum dependency for Satellite managed container platforms
+How to decouple the container host yum dependency for Satellite managed container platforms
 ========================================================================

 On RHEL systems, containers inherit the subscription and Satellite